taocpp/PEGTL/doc/Actions-and-States.md

 A more complete example of how to unescape strings can be found in `src/pegtl/unescape.cpp`.

-## Specialising
+## Specializing

-The rule class for which an action class template is specialised *must* exactly match the definition of the rule in the grammar.
+The rule class for which an action class template is specialized *must* exactly match the definition of the rule in the grammar.
 For example consider the following rule.

 ```c++